Message From The President, John Bauknight

-Fall Colors October 19-20 – Highlands Civic Center
+Fall Colors To Be Determined – Highlands Civic Center

 The Art League of Highlands-Cashiers’ membership is comprised of individuals with one thing in common: an interest in art.
 Some members are artists and others are not.
 In either case, membership in the Art League offers its members valuable benefits.

 At its monthly meetings, April through September, the Art League sponsors presentations by established artists.
 This is an opportunity for members to meet and talk with the artists in addition to hearing the “how” and “why” they do what they do.
 These meetings, held in the Bascom atrium are preceded by a wine social.

 Members receive timely information about the area art scene through the League’s web site and newsletter.
 Member artists can showcase their art on the web site and have a link to their own sites.
 The League also periodically issues calls to artists to submit their work for various events.

 ALHC sponsors two fine art shows annually and member artists are entitled to participate in the shows, which offer an opportunity to network with other artists, meet the public and perhaps sell some of their work.